 Bronzeville’s 20th century resurgence, which rivaled the Harlem Renaissance, is responsible for tremendous cultural and social advances.
-Pulitzer Prize recipient Gwendolyn Brooks, civil rights activist Ida B. Wells, and legendary musician Louis Armstrong were profoundly responsible for the area’s development and subsequent cultural crusade, which included advances in civil rights, jazz, blues and gospel music as well.
+Pulitzer Prize recipient Gwendolyn Brooks, civil rights activist Ida B. Wells and legendary musician Louis Armstrong were responsible for the area’s development and subsequent cultural crusade, which included advances in civil rights, jazz, blues and gospel music.

 Near the Bronzeville Visitor Information Center, 411 E. 35th St., Chicago, IL 60653.
 Check the Center’s Facebook page for more details.

 You can also find out about the revitalized neighborhood’s attractions, architecture, history, and more by going to the Choose Chicago website page on Bronzeville or the Black Metropolis Commission’s website.